pregnault/samplelim/README.md

 The package `{samplelim}` is not yet available on CRAN mirrors.
 Its source code is available on GitHub.
-It can be installed from its repository by executing the following chunk in an R console.
+It can be installed from its repository by executing the following chunk in any R console.

 ``` r
 if (! "remotes" %in% installed.packages()[,"Package"]) {install.packages("remotes")}